Originally published in March 2013

 That said, I think I have him right where I want him: he’s feeling a little sentimental, a little tired, and probably more than a little frisky since today is Saturday, as in Stephanie Shaves on Saturdays.
 Friends, I think it’s safe to say GAME ON.

 Now if only I can convince the husband to pull the goalie.

-Take Phil Collins’ album literally: No Jacket Required.
+Take a hint from Phil Collins’ album No Jacket Required.